-Moving2Canada (M2C): What’s the one piece of advice you would give to engineers (civil, structural, electrical, mechanical) looking for work in Canada?
+Moving2Canada (M2C): What’s the one piece of advice you would give to engineers looking for work in Canada?

-Ruairi Spillane (RS): Invest time in Canadianizing your CV or resume.
-The same document you use in your home country will typically underwhelm a hiring manager in Canada when you lack local experience and carry immigation risk as a newcomer.
-Follow Canadian format and focus on communicating your projects and how you have added value.
+Ruairi Spillane (RS): Invest time in Canadianizing your resume.
+The same document you use in your home country will typically underwhelm a hiring manager in Canada when you lack local experience and carry “immigration risk” as a newcomer — this means that your potential employer has a doubt about your ability or intention to stay in Canada long-term, a feeling you need to mitigate early.
+For your resume, follow the Canadian format and focus on communicating your projects and how you have added value.
 This may include:

 - Focusing on the positive impacts you had each project.